 Companies that produce heartburn medicine deserve to be held accountable for not warning people about their products’ risks during the pandemic.

-If you or a loved one were diagnosed with COVID-19 while using a brand-name PPI — such as AcipHex, Dexilant, Nexium, Prevacid, Prilosec, Protonix, or Zegerid — and were later admitted to the ICU, placed on a ventilator, or died, contact Sokolove Law today.
+If you or a loved one were diagnosed with COVID-19 while using a brand-name PPI medication — such as AcipHex, Dexilant, Nexium, Prevacid, Prilosec, Protonix, or Zegerid — and were later admitted to the ICU, placed on a ventilator, or died, contact Sokolove Law today.
 You may be able to file a proton pump inhibitors lawsuit and receive financial compensation.

 As of 2020, Sokolove Law has recovered over $1.7 Billion for other victims and families harmed by dangerous drugs, and our PPI attorneys are standing by to help you.
+Get a free consultation today by filling out the form on this page.

 Free Case Review